 All of our loans are collectively assessed for impairment, except for loans classified as TDRs (where we conduct individual assessments of impairment).
 We modify the terms of loans for certain borrowers when we believe such modifications may increase the ability and willingness of a borrower to make payments and thus increase the ultimate overall amount collected on a loan.
 These modifications generally take the form of a forbearance, a temporary interest rate reduction or an extended repayment plan.
-In the first nine months after a loan enters full principal and interest repayment, the loan may be in forbearance for up to six months without it being classified as a TDR.
-Once the initial nine-month period described above is over, however, any loan that receives more than three months of forbearance in a 24-month period is classified as a TDR.
-Also, a loan becomes a TDR when it is modified to reduce the interest rate on the loan (regardless of when such modification occurs and/or whether such interest rate reduction is temporary).
 The majority of our loans that are considered TDRs involve a temporary forbearance of payments and do not change the contractual interest rate of the loan.
 Once a loan qualifies for TDR status, it remains a TDR for allowance purposes for the remainder of its life.
-Approximately 26 percent and 23 percent of the loans granted forbearance as of December 31, 2016 and 2015, respectively, have been classified as TDRs due to their forbearance status.
+As of December 31, 2017 and 2016, approximately 66 percent, respectively, of TDRs were classified as such due to their forbearance status.
+See Note 2, "Significant Accounting Policies - Allowance for Loan Losses" for a more detailed discussion.